• About

 How to Propagate Coral Honeysuckle

 The easiest way to grow new coral honeysuckle vines is by rooting a cutting.
 The best time of day to take cuttings is in the early morning.
-Take a cutting that is about 6 inches long from the soft part of the vine (non-woody portion).
-If you are taking more than one cutting at a time, place them in a glass of water until you are ready to put them in the soil.
+Take a 6-inch-long cutting from the soft part of the vine (non-woody portion).
+If you take more than one cutting at a time, place them in a glass of water until you are ready to put them in the soil.

-Peel away the leaves from the bottom 2-3 inches of the cutting, leaving the leaves at the top 3-4 inches of the cutting.
+Peel away the leaves from the bottom 2-3 inches of the cutting, leaving the leaves at the top 3-4 inches.
 Remove any flowers.

 Native coral honeysuckle growing on an arbor